Greater Southwest International Airport: Decline and closure

-In 1964 the Federal Aviation Administration, tired of funding separate airports for Dallas and Fort Worth, announced that it would no longer support both.
-The Civil Aeronautics Board ordered the two cities to finally come up with a plan for a regional airport, and in 1965 a parcel of land north of Greater Southwest was selected for Dallas Fort Worth International Airport.
-As traffic boomed at Dallas Love Field, it slumped at Fort Worth as most carriers ceased serving GSW; the last air carrier to do so, American Airlines, left around the end of 1968.
-When Dallas-Fort Worth International opened in 1974, the FAA closed the runways at Greater Southwest.
-The airfield is no longer in existence.
+In 1964 the Federal Aviation Administration, tired of funding separate airports for both Dallas and Fort Worth, announced that it would no longer support separate airports.
+The Civil Aeronautics Board required the two cities to come up with a plan for a regional airport, and in 1965 a parcel of land north of Greater Southwest was selected for Dallas-Fort Worth International Airport (originally named Dallas-Fort Worth Regional Airport).

+While airline traffic continued to increase at Dallas Love Field, the number of flights slumped at GSW.

+American Airlines, the last remaining air carrier, ceased operations at GSW at the end of 1968.
+Following the opening of DFW in 1974, GSW was permanently closed.
+The land once utilized by the airfield has since been repurposed.

 Training flight operations

 Following the cessation of all scheduled air carrier service in the late 1960s, the airfield continued to be used for airline training flights.
 On May 30, 1972, Delta Air Lines Flight 9570 crashed at Greater Southwest International Airport while performing "touch and go" training landings and take offs.
 The federal National Transportation Safety Board (NTSB) determined that wake turbulence from another training flight, an American Airlines DC-10 widebody jetliner, had caused the Delta DC-9-14 twin jet to lose control as it neared touchdown.
-As this was a training flight, only four people were on board flight 9570: three crew and an FAA operations inspector.
+As this was a training flight, only four people were on board Flight 9570: three crew and an FAA operations inspector.
 All were killed.